$500: Bob Halstead (El Salvador, 1977-1979)

 The mission of the organization is to preserve open space in Bridgeport for the purpose of land conservation, environmental protection and community gardening for the benefit of its residents with a focus on its children.

-In the spring of 2006 the Land Trust was formed in reaction to the City’s intentions to sell all of the gardens that were located on city owned property.
+The Land Trust was formed in the Spring of 2006 in reaction to the city’s intentions to sell all of the gardens that were located on city-owned property.
 The results of this would have been devastating.
 In a welling up of public sentiment well documented in the press, an organization sprung up to oppose the sale and they achieved a great victory as they convinced the City Council to rescind the administration’s plans.

 The organization’s development was nurtured by last year’s Connecticut Community Gardening Associations Annual Conference that was held at Bridgeport’s Beardsley Zoo.
 Close to 200 people participated and it inspired more involvement and increased awareness of the benefits of community gardening.
 In addition, committees have been doing workdays at separate community gardens in order to spruce up the common areas of community gardens.
 The community realized that simple cosmetic curbside appeal had to be added to the gardens.
 This has largely been accomplished with great pride.